 But as we’ve said, its success relies on one vital factor: the quality of your direct marketing database.

-If your DM efforts aren’t quite nailing the bullseye, optimizing your direct marketing database is the likely answer for maximizing campaign results.
-It’s time to clean house and deal with these five issues that afflict far too many DM databases.
+If your direct marketing efforts aren’t quite nailing the bullseye, optimizing your direct marketing database is the likely answer for maximizing campaign results.
+It’s time to clean house and deal with these five issues that afflict far too many databases.

 #1 Bad, bad data